MSBAi Curriculum

 Build the technical and analytical skills needed to lead in the age of AI.

 The MSBAi curriculum transforms working professionals into analytics practitioners who can work with AI.
-Over 15 months, you move from data foundations and machine learning through AI-powered analytics systems to a real-client capstone project, entirely online, while working full time.
+Over 15 months, you move from data foundations and machine learning through AI-powered analytics systems to a real-client practicum project, entirely online, while working full time.
 Every course ends with a project added to your professional portfolio.
 By graduation, you have a body of work employers can evaluate – not just a degree.

 15 Months | 36 Credits | 100% Online | 8-Week Courses